Icinga/chef-icinga2/README.md

 - create token file `/etc/icingaweb2/setup.token`
 - create log directory `/var/log/icingaweb2`

 Rest of the configuration can be completed by browsing icingaweb2 Web UI `http://server/icingaweb`.
+More configuration management will be added soon.

 ## Icinga2 Cluster Deployment